Poppy Z. Brite: Personal life

 Martin was born in Bowling Green, Warren County, Kentucky, at Western University Hospital.
 He is a trans man and has written and talked extensively about transgender issues and his own gender dysphoria.
 He is gay, and has said, "Ever since I was old enough to know what gay men were, I've considered myself a gay man that happens to have been born in a female body, and that's the perspective I'm coming from."
 In 2003, Martin wrote that, while gender theorists like Kate Bornstein would call him a "nonoperative transsexual", Martin would not insist on a label, writing "I'm just me".
 In 2010, he began hormone therapy, and in 2011 expressed that he would prefer to be referred to by male pronouns.

 On January 6, 2009, Martin was arrested at Our Lady of Good Counsel Church in New Orleans as part of a peaceful demonstration in which churches in the Uptown area of the city were occupied to protest their closings.
-In August 2009, New Orleans's Gambit Weekly publication published reader-poll results naming Martin in second place as an ever-popular "Best Local Author."
+In August 2009, New Orleans's Gambit publication published reader-poll results naming Martin in second place as an ever-popular "Best Local Author".

+Martin married his husband, photographer and artist Grey Anatoli Cross, in 2019.
+The couple first met in 2011.